 17. Bosphorus Strait

-Your Istanbul trip is incomplete without a trip on the Bosphorus cruise, the famous waterway that connects the Black sea to the Marmara sea.
+Your Istanbul trip is incomplete without a trip on the Bosphorus cruise, the famous waterway that connects the Black Sea to the Marmara Sea.

 You will get the best views of Istanbul from the water in the Bosphorus excursion ferries and relax with your family.
 The ferry starts from Eminönü ferry dock and travels through the village and fortress of Anadolu Kava into the Black Sea.

-From spring to fall, Short Bosphorus Tour offers daily afternoon sailings.
+From spring to fall, the Short Bosphorus Tour offers daily afternoon sailings.
 And this return ferry cruise heads up the Bosphorus before turning around.

 18. Turkish Delights